-The Berkeley Faith and Justice Alliance is a loose coalition of Berkeley-based faith leaders (clergy and lay leaders) who work together to advocate for the realignment of systems to more effectively engage and serve historically marginalized persons in our Berkeley community and beyond.
+The Berkeley Faith and Justice Alliance is a loose coalition of Berkeley-based faith leaders (clergy and lay leaders) who work together to 1) participate in addressing the current pressing needs of the most marginalized among us, and 2) to advocate for the realignment of systems to more effectively and sustainably engage and serve historically marginalized people in our Berkeley community and beyond.

 - Successfully advocated on behalf of 10 unhoused families to ensure that the City of Berkeley would pay for their hotel rooms until other housing could be secured for them.

 - Played a significant role in ensuring that the school district dedicated increased resources for racial equity in their 2021-2022 budget process.